lkesteloot/unsong/unsong.md

 “Not safe,” said the Comet King.

 “No one is ever safe,” said Sohu.
 “You taught me that.
 We’re Cometspawn.
 It’s our job to make them safe.
 And you said it yourself.
-It’s important that I learn the celestial kabbalah, in case there’s ever a time when we need…someone other than Uriel for it.
+It’s important that I learn the celestial kabbalah, in case there’s ever a time when we need... someone other than Uriel for it.
 You said you’d train me at home.
 You can’t train me at home.
 No one can.
 Only Uriel really understands it.
 This is where I’m doing the most good for the world, right?”

 “Sohu,” said the Comet King, “before you and your sisters and brother were born, I thought of you as strategic assets.
 I told Father Ellis I would make an army of you.
 He said that was wrong.
 Then—your eldest sister, Nathanda.
 She was the first.
-When I saw her, I…Father Ellis talks of goodness as something burning and beautiful.
+When I saw her, I...
+Father Ellis talks of goodness as something burning and beautiful.
 I told him he was wrong, that goodness was something cold and crystalline.
 But when I saw Nathanda, for the first time I understood what it meant to see goodness the way that Father Ellis did.
 Terribly hot, and too bright to look upon directly.
 Then I knew as long as she was alive I did not need to worry any further about staying human.
 I had caught humanity and wrapped it around me tightly like a mantle.
 All thoughts of sending you off as an army vanished.
 You’re not a pawn—or at least you’re not only a pawn—you’re my daughter.
 And I will not let any harm come to you.”

 “But Father.
 You’re always telling us that we need to think of what’s best for the world.”